CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - When suggesting updates, keep both documents aligned.
 - Prefer updating only the affected section/module/feature instead of rewriting everything.
 - Preserve numbering and IDs where possible.

+Legacy migration guidance:
+- when a live VPS-1 exists, treat it as a temporary production entitlement source until VPS-2 cutover is validated
+- prefer PostgreSQL as the VPS-2 target database
+- reverse-engineer first, normalize second, migrate third
+- preserve active subscriptions, valid media delivery references, and payment/audit history where relevant
+- do not copy insecure legacy patterns such as plaintext token storage into VPS-2
+- prefer reusing validated movie and series index data over full re-indexing when operationally safe

 Core model:
 - Token = subscription entitlement